fommil/fpmortals/manuscript/wip.md

 monads unless you really **really** have to*.
 In this section, we will see why `FreeAp` (free applicative) is preferable to `Free` monads.

-In the previous `Free` example, we used the power of the dark side to batch sequential operations.
-When our context is `Applicative`, grouping of work is both easier and mathematically correct.

 `FreeAp` is defined as the data structure representation of the `ap` and `pure` methods from the `Applicative` typeclass: